 - Poor or minimal customer service.
-In contrast to the above point, customer service is also important.
 If your broker charges no fees whatsoever, it may not offer much in the way of customer service.
 For some traders and investors, that’s no problem.
-But if you occasionally need help from customer service, it’s important to work with a broker that offers it.
+But if you occasionally or often need help from customer service, it’s important to work with a broker that offers it.

-- Outdated website.
-User experience on broker websites can vary greatly.
+- Outdated website or a wonky app.
+User experience on broker websites or mobile apps can vary greatly.
 Some offer advanced trading tools, an easy-to-use interface, and extensive educational tools.
-If your broker’s website is arcane and difficult to use, it might be time for a change.
+If your broker’s website is arcane and difficult to use or your financial app seems to keep crashing, it might be time for a change.

 - Limited investment options.
 Not every broker is created equal in terms of investment options.
-One example of this is some offer international stocks, but not all do.
+Besides the usual domestic stocks and ETFs, some offer international stocks, low-cost options trading, mutual funds and other more arcane things such as cryptocurrency, but not all do.
 If the investments you want to make are not available with your broker, you may want to shop around.

-A new broker can offer more favorable options for any of the above, which would be an added benefit of switching.
-One potential downside is that some brokers have their own funds which may not be available with a different broker.
+A new broker may offer more favorable options for any of the above, which would be an added benefit of switching.
 Thus, before pulling the trigger, you should do your own research and consult a tax professional where appropriate.

 How to transfer brokerage accounts

 Switching brokers is not uncommon for any number of reasons, including those mentioned above.
-If you decide you do want to switch brokers, you have two ways to move your money.
+If you decide you do want to switch, you have two ways to move your money.

 When your account undergoes an in-kind transfer, it essentially means “as is.”
 In other words, all of your shares, buy/sell history, and cost basis are transferred to the new broker just as they were at the old one.